-I think vague goals are a reason why some writers have trouble with outlines.
-They outline what happens in the book and it feels solid, but when they write, they run into walls and struggle though scene after scene.
-They’re trying to craft a scene where the hero tries to evade capture without knowing what that means.
+This is why many writers have trouble with outlines, and why some believe outlines won’t work for them.
+They outline vague “what happens” goals that make them think they know what will happen in a scene, but when they sit down and try to write it, they run into walls and struggle with the details.
+They’re trying to craft a scene where the protagonist “tries to evade capture” without knowing what that specifically means.

-Instead of vague hints of goals, think about the specific tasks your characters are doing, not trying to do, in every scene.
-If someone is generally trying to evade capture, then how are they doing it?
-Maybe they’re:
+Instead of vague hints of goals, think about the specific tasks your characters need to do in every scene.
+If someone is generally “trying to evade capture,” then how are they doing it?

 - Hiding in a broom closet until the killer leaves the room